BCusack/Seon/README.md

 This work was created by in depth research using Google NotebookLM and Perplexity AI.
 The outputs helped develop the ideas and concepts in this research.
 Although the works were created using these tools, the ideas and concepts are the authors own.

 ## Contributing
-Feel free to contribute to this project by submitting a pull request or event send in an issue to open a discussion.
+Feel free to contribute to this project by submitting a pull request or even just send in an issue to open a discussion.
 For major changes, please open an issue first to discuss what you would like to change.